-Dave and I left at 6:30 yesterday morning and drove to the nearest border crossing.
+My Liege and I left at 6:30 yesterday morning and drove to the nearest border crossing.
 The guard on duty was friendly and relaxed.
 He chatted with us and waved us on through.
 The sunrise was a gorgeous luxury.
 The fall colours were bright, and the grass wore a light frost, yet it didn’t feel cold.

 We sat in the Minot airport and had coffee together, and then David put me on the plane.
 I told My Liege not to worry, because his Good Sir Knight would be waiting faithfully on the far end to look after things.
 I kissed my husband goodbye, and that, too, was a gorgeous luxury.